Home

 Full documentation, CLI reference, and the technical whitepaper are available in the project repository at github.com/codeofaxel/Kiln.

-Kiln is open-source infrastructure released under the MIT License.
-Version 0.4.2, March 2026.
+Kiln is open-source infrastructure released under the AGPL-3.0 License.
+Version 1.0.0, April 2026.
 Kiln is a project of Hadron Labs Inc.